cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 ![Map of the Puget Lowland. \label{pug_map}](./figures/pug_map_small.pdf)

-Though paleoearthquake scarps are difficult to see from a distance in the landscape due to thick vegetation, many scarps are quite evident in LiDAR imagery of the region.
+Though paleoearthquake scarps are difficult to see from a distance in the landscape due to thick vegetation, many scarps are quite evident in lidar imagery of the region.
 Most of them cut the 16 ka Vashon Till, which blankets the lowland and serves as an important marker unit in paleoseismic trenches.